 Metric Possible performance metric and notes Driving range on electricity More market research is needed to better inform targets and limits; the 100 km range is considered a possible minimum for mainstream EVs; anywhere from 20 km to 80 km may be appropriate for PHEVs (possibly scalable - customers choose their range).
 Performance (e.g., acceleration) Should match or exceed that for similar ICE vehicles.
 Safety (passive and crash) Should match or exceed that for similar ICE vehicles, though some differentiated standards may be needed (e.g., for small EVs).
-Reliability (e.g,. average maintenance cost and service requirements per year) Should match or exceed that for similar ICE vehicles.
-Efficiency (kWh/km; L/100 km - equivalent) Depends on vehicle size and purpose; 0.1 kWh/km appears to be close to the limit for regular-use cars; average may be much higher, especially in-use.
-Achieving 0.2 kWh/km should be sufficient to give EVs a significant fuel cost advantage over ICEs.
-(This is about equivalent to 2 litres (L)/100 km gasoline-equivalent).
-However, 0.2 kWh/km means 20 kWh storage for a 100 km range, which could be quite expensive in terms of battery cost.
+Reliability (e.g., average maintenance cost and service requirements per year) Should match or exceed that for similar ICE vehicles.
+Efficiency (kWh/km; L/100 km - equivalent) Actual in-use efficiency measurement will also be important.
+EV/PHEV performance in heavy traffic, in cold/hot weather, and in hilly terrain must be understood and communicated to potential consumers to avoid unwanted surprises.